hsauro/PathwayDesigner/README.md

 -  Adding and deleting reactions
 -  Zoom and pan
 -  Creating alias species
--  Select straigth line or Bezier curves (basic support so far)
+-  Select straight line or Bezier curves (basic support so far)
 -  Import/Export a subset of Antimony syntax
 -  Save and load to a json format that can store visualization information
 -  Autolayout, useful for model imported from Antimony